xcsp3team/PyCSP3-models/realistic/RoadConstruction/README.md

 Road construction problem.

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2014 Minizinc challenge.
-The MZN model was proposed by Rehan Abdul Aziz.
-No Licence was explicitly mentioned (MIT Licence assumed).
+The original MZN model was proposed by Rehan Abdul Aziz - no licence was explicitly mentioned (MIT Licence assumed).

 ## Data Example
   09.json